Blest215/blest215.github.io/_pages/about.md

 ---
 layout: single
-title: "About"
+title: About
-description: "introduction of this blog"
+description: introduction of this blog
 permalink: /about/
 ---